theprivateer/blog/content/pages/about.md

 ---
 title: "About"
 ---
-I'm a part-time cyclist and full-time software developer.
+I'm a part-time cyclist and full-time web developer.

 I live in Brisbane, Australia with my wife and two kids and I spend way too much time looking at bikes on the internet.